 I wrote my message on the white cardboard heart and used rubber cement to adhere it to the larger red heart.
 On the back of the red heart I pasted a doily and wrote the date, for remembrance sake.
 I added a little bit of “bling” embellishments for more sparkle.

-5 - 10 minutes, depending on how much you embellish your heart
+Total time: 5 - 10 minutes, depending on how much you embellish your heart

 For my son I used a plain white cardboard heart rather than the die-cut version and glued it to the larger red heart.
 I also used stick-on letters to add a more masculine touch.